102.1. Get started with TAP#

 coord_dec coord_decErr coord_ra coord_ra_dec_Cov coord_raErr

-Uncomment the second line in the cell above and re-execute it to print all columns containing the string g_psfFlux
+Uncomment the second line in the cell above and re-execute it to print all columns containing the string g_psfFlux.

 Print the unique set of data types or units.